-Rule Britannia / Britannia rule the waves / Britons never, never, never shall be slavesSong based on original poem by James Thomson, 16th century
+Rule Britannia / Britannia, rule the waves / Britons never, never, never will be slavesSong based on original poem by James Thomson, 16th century

 The building of a British Empire was at the heart of Government policy throughout this period.
 British kings, their ministers and the wealthy men of Britain were convinced the Atlantic slave trade and slave plantations strengthened the navy, the survival of colonies and the development of trade.